 The preparation of financial statements and the accompanying notes thereto, in conformity with GAAP, requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the respective reporting periods.
-Examples include the provision for bad debt, sales returns and allowances, inventory obsolescence, useful lives of property and equipment and intangible assets, income tax valuations and assumptions related to accrued advertising.
+Examples include the provision for bad debt, sales returns and allowances, inventory obsolescence, useful lives of property and equipment and intangible assets, impairment of property and equipment and intangible assets, income tax valuations and assumptions related to accrued advertising.
 When providing for the appropriate sales returns, allowances, cash discounts and cooperative incentive promotion costs ("Sales Allowances"), we apply a uniform and consistent method for making certain assumptions for estimating these provisions.
 These estimates and assumptions are based on historical experience, current trends and other factors that management believes to be relevant at the time the financial statements are prepared.
 Management reviews the accounting policies, assumptions, estimates and judgments on a quarterly basis.
 Actual results could differ from those estimates.

-Our primary product, Cold-EEZE^Ô lozenges, utilizes a proprietary zinc formulation which has been clinically proven to reduce the severity and duration of common cold symptoms.
+Our primary product, Cold-EEZE^Ô lozenges, utilizes a proprietary zinc formulation which has been clinically proven to reduce the duration of the common cold.
 Factors considered in estimating the appropriate sales returns and allowances for this product include it being (i) a unique product with limited competitors, (ii) competitively priced, (iii) promoted, (iv) unaffected for remaining shelf-life as there is no product expiration date and (v) monitored for inventory levels at major customers and third-party consumption data.
-In addition to Cold-EEZE[®] lozenges, we market and distribute Cold-EEZE[®] Oral Spray, Cold-EEZE[®] Cold Remedy Daytime/Nighttime QuickMelts[®] and Kids-EEZE[®] soft chew children's OTC cold remedies ("Kids-EEZE[®] Products").
+In addition to Cold-EEZE[®] lozenges we market and distribute Cold-EEZE[®] Cold Remedy Daytime/Nighttime QuickMelts[®] and Cold-EEZE[®] Oral Spray.
+In August 2012 and 2011, we introduced two new forms of our proprietary zinc formulation, Cold-EEZE[®] Cold Remedy Daytime/Nighttime QuickMelts[®] and Cold-EEZE[®] Oral Spray, respectively.
 We also manufacture, market and distribute an organic cough drop and a Vitamin C supplement ("Organix [®]").
-Each of the Cold-EEZE[®] Oral Spray products, Cold-EEZE[®] Cold Remedy Daytime/Nighttime QuickMelts[®], Kids-EEZE[®] Products and Organix [®] products carry shelf-life expiration dates for which we aggregate such new product market experience data and update our sales returns and allowances estimates accordingly.
+Each of the Cold-EEZE[®] QuickMelts[®], Cold-EEZE[®] Oral Spray and Organix[®] products carry shelf-life expiration dates for which we aggregate such product market experience data and update our sales returns and allowances estimates accordingly.
 Sales allowances estimates are tracked at the specific customer and product line levels and are tested on an annual historical basis, and reviewed quarterly.
 Additionally, we monitor current developments by customer, market conditions and any other occurrences that could affect the expected provisions relative to net sales for the period presented.